Frequently Asked Questions | ePAY

 Can I combine multiple ePAY services into one settlement and investment account?

 Yes.
-Agencies may consolidate multiple ePAY services into a single settlement account at INB and a single Illinois Funds investment account.
-To make this change, your agency must submit a change-of-information application.
+The Illinois Funds allows agencies to consolidate multiple ePAY services into a single settlement account at INB and a single Illinois Funds investment account at U.S. Bank Fund Services (USBFS).
+To make this change, your agency must submit a change of information application.

 How are funds moved from an ePAY settlement account at INB to an Illinois Funds account?

-INB automatically transfers funds above your target balance to your Illinois Funds account each day at 8:30 a.m.
+INB, which serves as the Treasurer’s custodian for ePAY settlement accounts, automatically transfers funds above your target balance to your Illinois Funds account at U.S. Bank Fund Services (USBFS) each day at 8:30 a.m.
 There is no additional fee for this automatic transfer.

 Can one ePAY account be linked to more than one Illinois Funds investment account?

-No. INB cannot link one ePAY account to multiple Illinois Funds investment accounts.
-If needed, your agency may consolidate multiple ePAY accounts into a single Illinois Funds investment account and close any unnecessary investment accounts.
+No. INB cannot link a single ePAY account to multiple Illinois Funds investment accounts at USBFS.
+If needed, your agency may instead consolidate multiple ePAY accounts under one Illinois Funds investment account and close any unnecessary USBFS investment accounts.

-Is any transactional activity allowed in the INB online banking platform?
+Is there any transactional activity allowed with INB online banking system?

-What file formats can I export from the INB online banking platform?
+What accounting software can I download files to from INB online banking system?

 ePAY Fees and Charges

-What fees apply to an ePAY settlement account at Illinois National Bank?
+What fees apply to an ePAY settlement account at Illinois National Bank (INB)?

 What fees are debited from my settlement account?

-If your agency absorbs processing fees for its ePAY services, the settlement account is debited during the first week of the month for the previous month’s payment processing.
-You should factor that debit into your selected target balance.
+If you absorb processing fees associated with your ePAY services, your settlement account is debited the first week of the month for the previous month’s payment processing by the ePAY processor.
+You should take this debit amount into consideration when setting your account target balance.

 Does the monthly maintenance fee still apply if my settlement account is inactive?